FilterField

 callback.

-can be submitted with a form and by default shows a set of
+can be displayed in a form.
+By default, the form shows a set of

 error messages based on the entered value, rendered as tooltips.
 Use the